gihanmarasingha/autogradinglean/README.md

 * The parallel processing code used in autograding can fail when run in some interactive environments.
 If you get a `BrokenProcessPool` error when running the code in IPython / Jupyter, try running from the standard Python REPL instead.
+* If you carry out manual marking, there may be issues if you don't save the `grades.csv` file using the UTF-8 encoding.

 ## License